- An MMJ certificate is the only way to possess marijuana in Kentucky legally.

 Kentucky does not offer medical marijuana reciprocity to cardholders from states with medical programs.

-That said, other states have either legalized the recreational use of marijuana or recognize out-of-state medical marijuana cards:
+That said, other states and territories recognize out-of-state medical marijuana cards:

 - Arkansas *